mechanicux/content-syndication-toolkit/readme.txt

 Sometimes web servers go down or take a while to respond.
 If there is any issue with pushing content to a client, the plugin will send an email to you with the details of the error and it will also send an email to the client admin with instructions on how to manually pull in the content using the client plugin admin options.

 = Need More?
-Go Pro and create a your own Subscription Based Content Syndication Network! =
+Go Pro and create your own Subscription Based Content Syndication Network! =

 [Learn More about Content Syndication Toolkit Pro][pro learnmore]